~ Right Click Anywhere for Navigation Menu ~

 yonder place; and it shall remove; and nothing shall be impossible unto you."

-His brief ministry was a preparation for the greatest sacrifice (yajna) ever offered on behalf of mankind and, as the time of his crucifixion drew near, he suffered all the torments of humanity (for humanity) and prayed to God to take the burden from him."Take this cup from me", he cried.
-Then he uttered the words, Not my will, Oh Lord, but thine be done, and an angel from heaven came down to comfort him.
+Christ's brief ministry was a preparation for the greatest sacrifice (yajna) ever offered on behalf of mankind; and, as the time of his crucifixion drew near, he suffered all the torments of humanity (for humanity) and prayed to God to take the burden from him;"Take this cup from me", he cried.
+Then he uttered the words; "Not my will; but thine be done", and straightway an angel from heaven came down to comfort him.
 Many of our New Age Gurus (for want of a better term) teach this principle of surrender - complete surrender to the Will of God.
+We all suffer in the wheel of karma but, as Christ revealed, we can always find comfort in prayer.
+This fundamental truth is the corner-stone of all religions.

 Guardian angels are prominent in every culture and creed.
-The little morning prayer (below ) would, I'm sure, reflect the teaching of many religions - that none need suffer alone in the darkness of despair; comfort is always near.
+The little morning prayer (below) would, I'm sure, reflect the teaching of many religions - that none need suffer alone in the darkness of despair; comfort is always near.

 "Angel of God, my guardian dear,